- Instapage vs Leadpages vs Unbounce vs Clickfunnels - October 10, 2022

 Why use an SEO plugin for WordPress?

 When SEO is done well, the ROI on time and money spent can be incredibly high.
-You don’t pay for every click or view like with advertisements, which is what makes SEO cost effective short term and long term.
+You don’t pay for every click or view like with advertisements, which is what makes SEO cost-effective short term and long term.
+We’ve turned this blog, Growth Marketing Pro into a passive income machine using only SEO.

 While SEO isn’t as complicated as some make it seem, it’s not always straightforward.
 The constant process of optimizing and re-optimizing your posts can take more time than actually writing the content (which also takes a lot of time, though content generators can help with that).